databio/DESeqPackager/README.md

 DESeq-Packager takes in an RNA-seq project in [PEP format](https://pepkit.github.io/docs/pepr/) and combines the data for each sample into a DESeq countDataSet structure.
 Best used with output from the [rnapipe](https://github.com/databio/rnapipe) pipeline.

-## Required Packages
+### Required Packages

-- devtools
 - pepr
 - data.table

 ## Quick Start

-The test_pckgr.Rmd file contains the instructions to use the DESeq-Packager function.
+The test_pckgr.html file contains the instructions to use the DESeq-Packager function.
 In a few seconds, DESeq-Packager will produce a countDataSet ready for subsequent DESeq analysis.